+A day of hacking around East Midlands Airport trying to achieve a bit of a goal.
 A couple of weeks ago I was in a discussion on Facebook about filling up the cacher’s Difficulty/Terrain Grid and we got round to a discussion about finding 5/5 entries.
 Often difficult because a terrain 5 is generally something beyond my less-than-nimble physique.
-However, there are a number of such caches in the UK which are terrain 5 only because of the qualifying criteria, and where the cache itself is quite easy.
+However, there are a number of caches in the UK which are terrain 5 only because of the qualifying criteria.
+Ones where the cache itself is quite easy.
 Oh yes !
 The “Challenge” variety.

 My only current 5/5 is Dr Solly’s Chiltern Hundred Bonus, which requires about 25km of walking to collect at least 100 of the 109 traditionals around 3 loops in Chesham.
 I completed this a while back, so it’s probably time to attempt another 5/5.